natacha-beck/cbrain-wiki/SimpleFileExtractor.md

 CBRAIN offers a way to mass-extract files out of existing datasets by using the tool SimpleFileExtractor.

-You use it by selecting the set of files (or rather, FileCollections) you want to extract from, then providing a list of patterns to match the files inside.
+You use it by selecting the set of files (FileCollections) you want to extract from, and then provide a list of patterns to match the files inside.
 The result will be a new FileCollection containing the extracted files.

 ### 1. Select file(s)